camysidron1/bg-tasks/README.md

 A: Currently supports Anthropic's Claude.
 OpenAI support planned.

 **Q: How do I change the project directory after installation?**
-A: Edit the `bg` function in your shell config file and update the `project_root` variable.
+A: Edit the `bgt` function in your shell config file and update the `project_root` variable.

 ---